Larr-y1/Event-Finder-Project-Phase-1/README.md

 RSVP stands for "Répondez s'il vous plaît", which is French for "Please respond."
 In event management, RSVPs allow organizers to track the number of attendees and plan accordingly.In an event finder app, an RSVP feature enables users to confirm their attendance at an event.
 The system updates the event details to reflect the number of attendees.

 # 📝 Table of Contents
-1.Installation
+- Installation
-2.Usage
+- Usage
-3.API Reference (if applicable)
+- API Reference (if applicable)
-4.Technologies Used
+- Technologies Used
-5.Screenshots (if applicable)
+- Screenshots (if applicable)
-6.Contributing
+- Contributing
-7.License
+- License
-8.Contact
+- Contact

 # ✨ Features
- 1.Browse Events – Explore upcoming local events categorized by type.
+ - Browse Events – Explore upcoming local events categorized by type.
- 2.Search Functionality – Find events quickly by name.
+ - Search Functionality – Find events quickly by name.
- 3.Event Details – View essential details such as date, time, location, and price.
+ - Event Details – View essential details such as date, time, location, and price.
- 4.RSVP & Attendance Tracking – RSVP to events and keep track of attendance.
+ - RSVP & Attendance Tracking – RSVP to events and keep track of attendance.
- 5.Dynamic UI – Enjoy a smooth and interactive user experience.
+ - Dynamic UI – Enjoy a smooth and interactive user experience.

 # ⚙️ Installation How to install and set up the project locally.
 - Clone the repository: git clone https://github.com/Larr-y1/Event-Finder-Project-Phase-1.git